LidorP96/LidorP96/README.md

 ## 🎯 Objective

-This repository demonstrates my knowledge across various technical domains acquired through years of study.
-I will showcase my proficiency in Linux, cloud computing, and cybersecurity.
+I'll showcase my Knowledge in a range of technical fields, including cybersecurity, cloud computing, and Linux.

 ---